BFH diagonal – Optional programme for students

 When registering, please note the admission prerequisites in the module description.
 Interdisciplinary modules can often only be taken from the 3rd semester onwards.

-Please note that your registration is binding.
+Your registration is binding.
 Cancellation will only be possible for important reasons.
 Therefore, you will need to take extra care to cross-check with your own timetable.

 Overview of BFH diagonal